Audio-Conditioned Diffusion LLMs for ASR and Deliberation Processing

 \subsection{Training}

 We trained both Whisper-LLaMA and Whisper-LLaDA on the LibriSpeech corpus~\cite{panayotov2015librispeech}, which contains 960 hours of English audiobooks.
 Speed perturbation was performed with factors of 0.9 and 1.1.
 During training, the Whisper encoder is frozen, while LLaMA/LLaDA are fine-tuned with LoRA.
 The resulting speech embeddings are concatenated with the textual prompt and ground-truth response embeddings.
-Following the diffusion formulation, the response block is randomly masked with probability $t \sim U(0,1]$, and LLaDA predicts the masked tokens conditioned on the remaining context.
+Following the diffusion formulation, tokens in the response block are independently masked with probability $t \sim U(0,1]$, and LLaDA predicts the masked tokens conditioned on the remaining context.
 The model is optimized using cross-entropy loss over masked positions: { }where $\alpha$ denotes the acoustic features of the input audio.